kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - In case of COMPILER ERROR on _audio_play.openai_speech()_: Check/update the last line of code in main sketch (KALO-ESP32-Voice-ChatGPT.ino).
 Background: the amount of openai_speech() parameter changed with latest AUDIO.H versions.

 # Known issues
 - Script is tested with ESP32-WROOM-32 (no PSRAM) and ESP32-WROVER (with 4MB PSRAM), both working well.
 The ESP32-S3 currently produces a Compiler Error ('_.. has no non-static data member named 'msb_right_').
 I am assuming a slightly different i2s_std_slot_config_t struct definition on ESP32-S3).
-If someone has an idea/bug fix, then just let us know, opening a ticket [here](https://github.com/kaloprojects/KALO-ESP32-Voice-ChatGPT/issues) ;)
+If someone with an ESP32-S3 has an idea/bug fix, then just let us know, opening a ticket [here](https://github.com/kaloprojects/KALO-ESP32-Voice-ChatGPT/issues) ;)
 - Voice instruction not working and 'isRunning()' issue not solved (LED still indicated Playing 1-2 secs after audio finished): Both issues _are_ fixed already, but ESP32 with PSRAM needed (due AUDIO.H dependencies, see below)

 # New features & changes in 2025-06-05 version